runxel/GDL-sublime/README.md

 #### Don't like the theme?
 Don't worry.
 Go to the [ththeme-editor](http://tmtheme-editor.herokuapp.com/) and select one of the two themes as start and make one which satisfies you!
+Also, you could edit the `.thTheme` files directly.

 ### Auto completion + Snippets
 You may have to force the auto completion via <kbd>ctrl</kbd> + <kbd>space</kbd>.
-Also some Snippets are now on board.
-Try it out!
-Type in: `comline` and then press <kbd>TAB ↹</kbd>.
+I have included some sample snippets.
+Try it out by typing in: `comline` and then press <kbd>TAB ↹</kbd>.
 Voilá!
 There's a divider.
 `! ---------------------------------------------------------------------- !`

 I hardly encourage you to either modify the snippets, so they will suit your needs; or to make new ones.
 You will find all the shipped snippets in the "Snippets" folder.

-## Usage – again?
-But further...
+## Usage made even easier
 This Sublime Text packages got accompanied by [GDLnucleus](http://www.opengdl.org/Default.aspx?tabid=9748) (_not free_).
-GDLnucleus is a assistant program which enables you to send your changes live to ArchiCAD from Sublime Text.
+GDLnucleus is a assistant program which enables you to send your changes live to ArchiCAD from Sublime Text, instead of relying on copy+paste.
-It can be understood as a ST-project handler integrated with a link to the LP_XMLConverter, which comes with ArchiCAD.
+It can be understood as a SublimeText-project handler integrated with a link to the LP_XMLConverter, which comes with ArchiCAD.
 See the page for more details.
+(_Please note: I did not made GDLnucleus._)

 ## Getting Started With Sublime Text
 New to Sublime?
-Then I can recommend the excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).
+Then I can recommend this excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).

-## ~~TO DO LIST~~
+### ~~TO DO LIST~~